 - What hours will the program be open?
 Many parents work nontraditional hours and may need a program that opens earlier and/or closes later.

 - Will breakfast, lunch and/or snacks be provided, or will children bring bag lunches?
 Providing food at the program can ensure that the children receive nutritious food and that all children have equal access to adequate food.
-It is also more expensive than having children bring lunch.
-CACFP (Child and Adult Care Food Program) could cover some of the cost.
+Providing food will be an expense vs having children bring lunch.
+CACFP (Child and Adult Care Food Program) can cover some of the cost.
+CACFP reimbursement is considered income.
+Food purchased is a tax deduction/business expense.

 - What level of parent involvement do you want in the program?